zahradbozorgi/CausalPrescriptiveMonitoring/README.md

 ### Using knobs

-We currently provide three knobs as parameters to the `sample()` method:
+RealCause currently provides three knobs as parameters to the `sample()` method:

 * `overlap`
 	- If 1, leave treatment untouched.